MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

 ##Configuring Custom Classes in Storyboard

-The last setup step that remains, is connecting the classes that we just created to our View Controllers in Storyboard.
+The last setup step that remains is connecting the classes that we just created to our view controllers in our storyboard.

 > [action]
 **Repeat the following steps for all three View Controllers**: